-Sales tax is confusing.
-First of all, it is really the Transaction Privilege Tax (TPT), which is what the government entities in our state charge retailers doing business in Arizona.
-Those businesses are allowed to pass that charge along to customers, and we consumers usually just call that the sales tax.
+When it comes to sales tax in Arizona, you might be confused.
+First of all, sales tax is really the Transaction Privilege Tax (TPT), which is what the government entities in our state charge retailers doing business in Arizona.
+Those businesses are allowed to pass that charge along to customers, and consumers usually just call that the sales tax.

 Some retailers might include the tax in the advertised price of an item.
-They still have to pay the state, and -- trust me on this -- the price does take into account that they have to pay it.
+They still have to pay the state, and the price does take into account that they have to pay it.
 Have you ever encountered a sale where the ad claims no sales tax?
-That just means that the store is having a sale with discounts of 9% or 10% or whatever the rate at the time is.
+That just means that the store is having a sale with discounts of 10 percent or whatever the rate at the time is.
 They are still paying the required TPT.

 What about the pharmacy store that sells aspirin, cosmetics, and socks, but also sells cereal, ice cream, and fruit juice?
 In theory, in most Maricopa County cities, they should be charging you different tax rates on the different products.

 Let's say you eat at fast-food restaurants often, and you always frequent those places within the same city limits.
-You know, by looking at this Maricopa County sales tax chart, how much tax you should be charged.
-Example: the sales tax rate in the imaginary City of Blabberville, located in Maricopa County, is 9.3%.
-Everywhere you eat your burgers and fries in Blabberville, they charge 9.3% tax.
+You know, by using the Maricopa County sales tax chart, how much tax you should be charged.
+For example, the sales tax rate in the imaginary City of Blabberville, located in Maricopa County, is 9.3 percent.
+Everywhere you eat your burgers and fries in Blabberville, they charge 9.3 percent tax.
 Except for this one place.
-Yes, they are definitely located in Blabberville, but they are charging you 9.8% tax.
+Yes, they are definitely located in Blabberville, but they are charging you 9.8 percent tax.

 You ask the sales clerk why, and you get a glazed look.
 The staffer tells you that it's built into the system and they can't change it.
 What do you do?
 You have four choices.
 You can: